Take Action:

 The demand for offshore wind energy has never been greater.
 Plummeting costs, technological advances, skyrocketing demand and great economic potential have all combined to make offshore wind a highly promising avenue for adding to a diversified national energy portfolio.
 The U.S. Outer Continental Shelf provides a world-class wind resource on both the Atlantic and Pacific coasts.

-U.S. Bureau of Ocean Energy Management Acting Director Walter Cruickshank
+Bureau of Ocean Energy Management Deputy Director Walter Cruickshank

 There is no other renewable energy resource that provides us with either the electric-generation or economic-growth potential of offshore wind.
 When we reach our goal of 7,500 megawatts, New Jersey’s offshore wind infrastructure will generate electricity to power more than 3.2 million homes and meet fifty percent of our state’s electric power need.
 Our offshore wind industry will generate billions of dollars in investments in New Jersey’s future, that will, in turn, create thousands of jobs.